Tamara-Ebi-Pere-Victor/Near-Document-Registry/README.md

 This submission is a reimplementation of My submission for the dacade celo101 course bounty.

+### NOTE: For the sake of testers, admin checker has been removed.

 ## Contract Parameters
   - Only the contract creator and other admins, has the ability to add documents to the contract.
   - Also the owner of contract can add accountIds that can act as admins and add more documents to the registry.